-Generous alumni have created used their personal businesses to help OSSO.
+Generous alumni have used their personal businesses to help OSSO.
 Shop their stores today and get inspired to follow their lead.
 If you'd like to use your personal business to contribute to OSSO, contact us and we'll answer your questions and help you get started.

 Savanna Allred, a recent OSSO alumni in Cuenca, has decided to use her new business to give back to the children who changed her life.